SublimeText/LaTeXTools/docs/keybindings.md

 **Keybinding:** <kbd>C+r</kbd> (standard ST keybinding)

-The LaTeXtools plugin integrates with the awesome ST "Goto Anything" facility.
-Hit <kbd>C+r</kbd> to get a list of all section headings, and all labels.
-You can filter by typing a few initial letters.
-Note that section headings are preceded by the letter "S", and labels by "L"; so, if you only want section headings, type "S" when the drop-down list appears.
+This will display a list of all section headings and (if you so desire) labels in the current LaTeX document.
+You can filter the list of sections / labels by typing some of the characters in the heading name.

 Selecting any entry in the list will take you to the corresponding place in the text.
+On ST3 only, highlighting a specific item (using the arrow keys) will temporarily open the corresponding location.

 ## Jump to Anywhere